 This past Saturday, we canned 4 batches of strawberry jam, and 2 batches of triple berry jam, which equated to around 48 half-pints of canned jam.
-We play for quantity when it comes to canning.
-12 hour canning marathons are the norm, and no matter how many times we say that we won’t go overboard “next time,” we always do.
+We play for quantity when it comes to canning, with twelve hour canning marathons being the norm.
+No matter how many times we say that we won’t go overboard “next time,” we always do.

 So since we were already committed to the jam trenches for the next 12 hours, we decided to do 2 batches of strawberry freezer jam also–just for grins.
 Now I freeze a lot of things, but I have never once made freezer jam.
 I have no idea why…I guess sometimes I’m just a little late to the party.